Harvey Weinstein: Sexual abuse accusations, convictions and appeals

-Conviction, sentencing and appeal

 After deliberating for five days, a jury convicted Weinstein on February 24, 2020, of two of five criminal charges: one count of criminal sexual assault in the first degree and one count of rape in the third degree.
 The jury found him not guilty regarding predatory sexual assault, which could have led to a life sentence.
-He was remanded to jail at Rikers Island in New York City pending his sentencing hearing on March 11, 2020, when he was sentenced to 23 years in prison.
-He was then transferred to Wende Correctional Facility in Erie County, New York.
-He stated—through his attorneys—that he would appeal the verdict.
+Weinstein was remanded to jail at Rikers Island in New York City pending his sentencing hearing on March 11, when he was sentenced to 23 years in prison.
+Weinstein was then transferred to Wende Correctional Facility in Erie County, New York.
+Through his attorneys, Weinstein stated that he would appeal the verdict.
 Weinstein was stripped of his honorary CBE (Commander of the Most Excellent Order of the British Empire) on September 18, 2020.

-In March 2020, while incarcerated in Wende Correctional Facility in western New York during the COVID-19 pandemic, Weinstein tested positive for COVID-19.
-He reportedly did not show symptoms of the disease, was placed in isolation at the prison, and on April 1, 2020, was stated to be recovering.
-On November 17, 2020, Weinstein was again placed in isolation due to suspected COVID-19 symptoms.
-On November 19, it was reported that he did not have COVID-19, but that his health was declining.
+Once incarcerated, Weinstein hired prison consultant Craig Rothfeld.
+By June 2021, Weinstein had been transferred to the Mohawk Correctional Facility in Rome, New York.

-On June 2, 2022, the New York State Supreme Court, Appellate Division, First Department issued its decision on Weinstein's appeal, upholding the verdicts and judgment.
+On June 2, 2022, the New York State Supreme Court, Appellate Division, First Department upheld the verdicts and judgment on appeal.
 For the court's decision, Judge Angela Mazzarelli wrote, "We perceive no basis for reducing the sentence, and we have considered defendant's remaining arguments and find them unavailing."

-On August 25, 2022, he was granted a further appeal before the New York Court of Appeals.
+On August 25, 2022, Weinstein was granted a further appeal before the New York Court of Appeals.

-Extradition and trial in Los Angeles

-Weinstein continued to face a criminal trial in Los Angeles and his extradition was scheduled for July 2020, which was delayed due to the COVID-19 pandemic.
-His lawyers recently objected for paper work demanding his extradition, putting the trial on another delay, and his representative Norman Effman says that he suffers from health problems such as almost being legally blind, sleep apnea, and back problems typical for old age.
-On February 23, he was sentenced to 16 years in California prison.

-On June 15, 2021, Weinstein was scheduled to be extradited to California to face more charges relating to rape and sexual assault.
-On July 20, 2021, he was flown to Los Angeles and taken to the Twin Towers Correctional Facility.

-On September 15, 2022, Weinstein's attorneys claimed that Weinstein's teeth were decayed and that he needed private medical care (to be paid by Weinstein) because the prison dentists have given him the option of having teeth extracted and the gaps left open, or to leave the decaying teeth in place and continue to deteriorate.
-Weinstein requested a bridge to plug the gaps.